Education survey: Questions, templates, and examples

 Academic surveys

-To deepen knowledge about a particular subject, then academic surveys are invaluable.
+To deepen knowledge about a particular subject, academic surveys are invaluable.
 Coming up with a hypothesis is hard enough.
-A well-designed survey—with carefully constructed questions—will provide the opportunity to test how viable a hypothesis actually is.
+A well-designed survey—with carefully constructed questions—will provide the opportunity to test how viable it actually is.

 Learn more about academic surveys